Here is a list of selected software I’ve written from scratch:

-- I have a paid job writing code for someone else, and it takes so much of my time already.
+- I’ve been getting paid to write code for someone else, and it takes so much of my time already.

-- My interests are not only software development and computer science in general.
+- My interests are not only software development, computer science, and data science in general.
 Music is also a very big part of my life.

 - There is so much code and so many apps these days it is very hard to figure out what I need that hasn’t been written.
 Somehow, with so many tools available these days (compared to the 1980s and 1990s), it gets even harder to find ones that really interest me.
 Don’t get me wrong.
 A few options are good.
 Too many options aren’t.
 I prefer something with a somewhat modest number of users — usually this means something a bit difficult — to one that has a very big number of users — usually this means something so easy that it’s also too easy to write bad code.

-- Also, I am a happy father of three beautiful kids and a happy husband of a beautiful wife.
+- At the end of the day, I am a happy husband of a beautiful wife, with whom we have three beautiful kids.
 There are things that interest them that I also love doing together with them.
 Being with them gives me an amazing feeling that I can’t describe.